Mwalek/buddy-buildr/README.md

 Some things to keep in mind in terms of SEO:

 [WordPress doesn't add Meta Descriptions](https://codex.wordpress.org/Meta_Tags_in_WordPress) by default.
-This means that sites would fail on of Lighthouse's ["Content Best Practices"](https://web.dev/meta-description/) tests.
+This means that sites would fail one of Lighthouse's [_Content Best Practices_](https://web.dev/meta-description/) tests.

 In order to pass this test, I added a default description.
 This means that if you add your own meta description, for example, using an SEO plugin, then you will have multiple meta descriptions.